A little more about HEMLEVA

 A little more about Samantha

-Samantha has always been an artist and a maker.
+Samantha (She/Her) has always been an artist and a maker.
 She learned how to crochet at the age of four, learned how to wood burn at six, was screen printing at eleven, oil painting at twelve, developing her own film at fourteen, and was hand pouring candles at fifteen.
 When she was sixteen, she along with two other friends started a bespoke handmade costume business.
 Alongside this exploration of different mediums, Samantha was working consistently part time starting at the age of fourteen.

 Samantha graduated from Drake University with a BA in Law, Politics, & Society - an interdisciplinary study of the effect of Law, Politics and Society and how each discipline drives change in the other.
 She also graduated with minors in Sociology, Psychology, Art and Politics.
 All the while serving as the Art Director for the campus satirical magazine, DUIN, She simultaneously served as committee chairs for over 15 different organizations while attending Drake University, as well as successfully lobbying with a Non-Profit for the well-being of Iowa citizens.